-VERTEBRATE ANIMALS

-PROJECT 2 - PRECLINICAL MODEL FOR ANTIEPILEPTOGENIC THERAPY SCREENING IN POST-TRAUMATIC EPILEPSY
+VERTEBRATE ANIMALS - PROJECT 2 - PRECLINICAL MODEL FOR ANTIEPILEPTOGENIC THERAPY SCREENING IN POST-TRAUMATIC EPILEPSY

 PROPOSED USE

 Animals: Adult male 12 wk old Sprague-Dawley rats (300-350 g) will be purchased from a local vendor.
 Exclusion criteria: >15% weight loss during first post-TBI weeks, loss of electrode headset more than once, poor well-being assessed using standard Animal Center protocol.
 Rats will be housed in AAALAC-accredited animal facilities, supervised by the investigator’s staff and 3 available veterinarians.
 12h:12h light:dark cycle will be used and approved humidity and room temperature conditions.
 All methods have been approved by the local Instititutional Animal Care and Use Committees (IACUC).
 The ARRIVE guidelines and the recommendations of the AES/ILAE (American Epilepsy Society, International League Against Epilepsy) Translational Research Task Force of the ILAE will be followed.
 We estimate that we will need 213 rats/site (Einstein, Melbourne) in Year 1, 95 rats per site per year (Einstein, Melbourne, UCLA) in Year 2 and in Year 3, and 92 rats per site (Einstein, Melbourne, UCLA, UEF) in Year 4 per site (Einstein, Melbourne, UCLA, UEF).